C0nw0nk/php-packer/README.md

 ## Encription

 Define the following variable before running the unpacking script.
-Encription key is ```WEB``` by default, and is automatically added if ```UNPACK_KEY``` is undefined.
+Encryption key is ```WEB``` by default, and is automatically added if ```UNPACK_KEY``` is undefined.

-Encription is not secured, and is used to hide variable names or the nature of the script.
+Encryption is not secured, and is used to hide variable names or the nature of the script.

 ```var UNPACK_KEY = 'SOMEKEY';```